dnsimple/dnsimple-support/content/articles/manage-a-record.markdown

 </div>

-## Remove an A record
+## Removing an A record

 <div class="section-steps" markdown="1">
 #### To remove an A record

-1. In the record editor, search the record and click on the _trash_ icon to delete it.
+1. In the record editor, search for the record and click on the _trash_ icon to delete it.

     ![](/files/record-a-item-delete.png)